mikelazzaro/ansible-dns/README.md

     ```bash
     ./terminate_dns.sh
     ```
-- Deregister the template AMI via the AWS console
+- Deregister the template AMI via the EC2 console
+- Delete any remaining snapshots in the EC2 console
 - From your local environment, use terraform to destroy the infrastructure
     ```bash
     terraform destroy